gr33ndata/jonthebeach/README.md

 # From Zero to Natural Language Processing Hero

-Workshop materials for my workshop at [J on the Beach 2022](https://jonthebeach.com/)
+Workshop materials for my [From Zero to Natural Language Processing Hero Workshop](https://jonthebeach.com/workshops/From-Zero-to-Natural-Language-Processing-Hero) at [J on the Beach 2022](https://jonthebeach.com/)

+> Ever wondered how your email identifies spam messages?
+How does news applications classify news into topics?
+Or how does Google translate detect the language of a page?
+In this session we will explore the theory foundations behind natural language processing.
+Then we will, step by step, build a machine learning solution that automatically classifies text messages.

 # Preparing your machine